Professor of Political Science

 About me

-I am a Professor in the Department of Comparative Politics at the University of Bergen, Norway.
-My research expertise is in the field of comparative politics with a focus on European Union governance, politics, and policymaking, lobbying and interest groups research and stakeholder participation and engagement in executive policymaking.
-My published research examines key aspects of stakeholder (citizens and interest organizations) participation in the design and formulation of public policies such as: the design and reform of public consultation regimes, the use of stakeholder consultations as reputation building strategies by the European Commission, the legitimacy and political consequences of Better Regulation reforms, the regulation of lobbying and interest groups in the European Union, the patterns of interest groups participation and levels of influence in bureaucratic policymaking.
+I am Professor in the Department of Comparative Politics at the University of Bergen, Norway.
+My research expertise is in the field of comparative politics with a focus on participatory governance, EU politics and policymaking, lobbying and interest groups research and stakeholder engagement in executive policymaking.
+My published research examines key aspects of citizens’ and interest groups’ participation in the design and formulation of public policies such as: the design and reform of public participation regimes, the use of stakeholder consultations as reputation building strategies and information gathering policy tools, the legitimacy and political consequences of Better Regulation reforms, the patterns of interest groups participation and levels of influence in bureaucratic policymaking and the regulation of lobbying and interest groups in the European Union.

 ERC Starting Grant